Users as Annotators: LLM Preference Learning from Comparison Mode: Attentiveness Inference via Expectation Maximization

-Recall the definition of $\mu$ in (\ref{eqn:mu}); it represents the winning rate of model A against model B. The definition can be viewed as a universal one that doesn't involve the attentiveness level of any user, and thus its estimation is not tied to the estimation of user-related quantities such as $\mathcal{P}_{\eta}$ and $\eta_j$'s.
-In practice, one can estimate $\mu$ with a few tens of samples where the prompts $x_i$'s are sampled from the prompt distribution, and the label $z_i$'s are annotated by engineers or language experts.
-In this light, we believe the assumption is a mild one.
-In Appendix \ref{appdix:pref_different_ds}, we report estimates of $\mu$ across (i) several widely used preference datasets (prompt distributions) and (ii) pairs of LLMs.
+\begin{assumption} We assume there is a known $\mu$ such that $\mu_1=\cdots = \mu_m =\mu$. \end{assumption} The implication of this assumption is twofold.
+First, over the prompt distributions of different users, the average win rate of model A over model B is the same, so that $\mu_j \equiv \mu$ for $j=1,\ldots,m$.
+Second, the value of $\mu$ is known.
+We make the following remarks on this assumption.
+For the first point, a sufficient condition is that the prompt distributions of different users, $P_{\mathrm{prompt}}^{(j)}$, are identical.
+This condition is plausible when the selected prompts are drawn from semantically similar topics.
+In practice, when this condition does not hold, one can still apply the inference framework by either (i) clustering users or (ii) incorporating the prompts as contextual information.
+We defer further discussion to Appendix~\ref{subsec:uneq_mu}.
+For the second point, note that $\mu$ can be viewed as a universal quantity that does not depend on the attentiveness level of any individual user.
+Therefore, its estimation is not tied to the estimation of user-specific quantities such as $\mathcal{P}_{\eta}$ and $\eta_j$'s.
+In practice, one can estimate $\mu$ using a few tens of samples, where the prompts $x_i$'s are sampled from the prompt distribution and the labels $z_i$'s are annotated by engineers or language experts.
+In Appendix~\ref{appdix:pref_different_ds}, we report estimates of $\mu$ across (i) several widely used preference datasets, corresponding to different prompt distributions, and (ii) different pairs of LLMs.
+In this sense, we believe the assumption as mild, serving primarily for analytical convenience rather than imposing a practical restriction.

 The technical benefits of Assumption \ref{ass:mu} are that (i) it creates more analytical structures in both the expectation and maximization steps in the algorithm, and (ii) it enables a cleaner theoretical analysis of the algorithm.
-We emphasize that we don't exclude the possibility of having $\mu$ unknown.
-Both the user behavior model and Algorithm \ref{alg:EM_UBM} are compatible with an unknown $\mu$.
-For the real-data experiments in the next section, we indeed estimate $\mu$ from data.
-And in Appendix \ref{sec:mu}, we provide more numerical experiments on estimating $\mu$ from data.
+In particular, Examples~\ref{examp:1} and~\ref{examp:2} admit simple analytical forms under Assumption~\ref{ass:mu}.
+We emphasize though that we don't exclude the possibility of having $\mu_j$'s being different and unknown.
+Both the user behavior model and Algorithm \ref{alg:EM_UBM} are compatible without Assumption \ref{ass:mu}.